-Because occupations involving physical labor dominate the local economy, Udall is generally considered to be a blue-collar town.
-44.37% of the Udall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Udall is a blue-collar town, with 44.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Udall is a city of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Udall who work in management occupations (9.51%), sales jobs (8.45%), and office and administrative support (8.10%).

 As is often the case in a small city, Udall doesn't have a public transportation system that people use for their commute.